 “…and you will be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth”.

 Rev. Eddy Muskus, and his wife Helen, with their two sons, serve with La Parroquia Evangelica Jesus el Señor church in Valencia, Spain.
-Maureen Wise works in Moldova with a Bible school in Chisinau, and with Casa Mea, a Christian charity that supports people with learning difficulties, in association with UFM.
+Maureen Wise works in Moldova with Casa Mea, a Christian charity that supports people with disabilities, in association with UFM.
+Maureen and Carwyn Shires seek to cover visiting through the year between them.
 Elsewhere in Eastern Europe, we have links with Support for Romania, a Cardiff based Christian charity, and with a number of other Christian organizations through our Heath Mission to Eastern Europe.
-Rev John Gilmore and his wife Maureen passed away in 2017 after a lifetime of service in Sicily.

 Our interest in Christian work in Israel is directed mainly through Christian Witness to Israel (CWI).